DavidHavl/DhErrorLogging/README.md

 - Add ```'DhErrorLogging'``` to the modules array in your application.config.php before any other module (or as close to the top as possible).
 - If you have a ./config/autoload/ directory set up for your project, you can drop the dherrorlogging.global.php.dist (rename it to dherrorlogging.global.php) config file from config directory in it and change the values as you wish.
 - Enable at least one logger (in the dherrorlogging.global.php "log_writers" section).
+- To display an Error Reference in your exception template (error/404, error/index) make sure you echo the error reference variable <?php echo $this->errorReference; ?>

 ## Notes
 Via the dherrorlogging.global.php you can enable/disable the logging functionality itself as well as configure several other things such as template path for fatal errors or log writers.